pooley182/Plex-Meta-Manager-Wiki/Plex-Builders.md

     plex_collection: Jurassic Park
 ```

 If you want to add multiple collections you have to use a list.
-Comma separated values will not work.
+Comma-separated values will not work.

 ```yaml
 collections: